CreativeLau/Mini-DSO/README.md

 # Mini-DSO
-This is a simple DSO made with STC MCU.
+This is a simple oscilloscope made with STC MCU.

 Material list: